bruvellu/terebratalia-wnts/wnt.md

 <!--For example, that is the case for the apical-mantle boundary and the collar-trunk boundary as the head-trunk boundary.
 These boundaries occur at the interface of different molecular contexts.-->

 <!--TODO: Collect more convincing references.-->

-## Wnt ligand-receptor context is key for patterning axial diversity

 A common consensus is that axial patterning genes of bilaterians are conserved and inherited from the last common ancestor [@refs].
 The similar arrangement of